Darkpaster/Darkpaster.github.io/src/content/topics/en/society/science-resistance.md

 ## Origin of Species in Question

-1859 became a turning point in biology—Charles Darwin published "On the Origin of Species."
+1859 became a turning point in biology — Charles Darwin published "On the Origin of Species."
 The theory of evolution through natural selection not only explained the diversity of life on Earth but radically changed humanity's view of its place in the world.

 The reaction was explosive.
 The clergy and conservative segments of society organized mass protests.
 The famous phrase "Man descended from apes?
 Never!" became the battle cry of evolution's opponents.
-It even led to court trials—in 1925, the "Monkey Trial" took place in Tennessee, where a teacher was tried for teaching evolution in schools.
+It even led to court trials — in 1925, the "Monkey Trial" took place in Tennessee, where a teacher was tried for teaching evolution in schools.

 Surprisingly, resistance was not only religious.
 Many scientists of the time rejected evolution on scientific grounds.
-Lord Kelvin calculated the Earth's age at 24 million years—too short for Darwinian evolution.
+Lord Kelvin calculated the Earth's age at 24 million years — too short for Darwinian evolution.
 He did not know about radioactivity, which maintains the temperature of the Earth's interior.
 Geologist Adam Sedgwick, Darwin's teacher, wrote: "If the theory is true, then the entire moral foundation of society collapses."

 ## Continents in Motion

 In 1912, the German meteorologist Alfred Wegener proposed the theory of continental drift.
-Studying maps, he noticed that continents were like pieces of a giant puzzle—the coastlines of Africa and South America matched remarkably well.
+Studying maps, he noticed that continents were like pieces of a giant puzzle — the coastlines of Africa and South America matched remarkably well.

 The geological community met the theory with mockery.
 "What force could move entire continents?" critics ironized.
 The president of the American Geological Society, Rollin Chamberlin, compared Wegener's idea to a "child's fairy tale."
 British geophysicist Harold Jeffreys "mathematically proved" the impossibility of continental movement.

-Geologists were particularly outraged that the theory was proposed by a meteorologist—a "dilettante who doesn't understand the basics of geology."
+Geologists were particularly outraged that the theory was proposed by a meteorologist — a "dilettante who doesn't understand the basics of geology."
 Wegener could not propose a convincing mechanism, and his idea was rejected for half a century.
 Only in the 1960s, with the discovery of plate tectonics and mid-ocean ridges, was the theory of continental drift brilliantly confirmed.

 ## Ulcers Not from Stress

 In 1982, Australian physicians Barry Marshall and Robin Warren made a shocking discovery: most stomach ulcers are caused not by stress and spicy food, but by the bacterium Helicobacter pylori.
 This meant ulcers could be treated with antibiotics, not expensive surgeries.

 The gastroenterological community rejected the discovery with contempt.
 "Everyone knows bacteria can't survive in the acidic environment of the stomach," critics asserted.
-Pharmaceutical companies were also displeased—antibiotics cost pennies compared to drugs for long-term ulcer treatment.
+Pharmaceutical companies were also displeased — antibiotics cost pennies compared to drugs for long-term ulcer treatment.

 Marshall and Warren were denied publications and not invited to conferences.
-In desperation, Marshall experimented on himself—he drank a culture of the bacteria, developed gastritis, and then cured it with antibiotics.
+In desperation, Marshall experimented on himself — he drank a culture of the bacteria, developed gastritis, and then cured it with antibiotics.
 Even this did not convince skeptics.
 It took twenty years for the new approach to become the standard of treatment.
 In 2005, the scientists received the Nobel Prize.

 ## Invisible Quanta

 In 1900, the German physicist Max Planck made a discovery that overturned ideas about the nature of energy.
-He suggested that energy is emitted not continuously but in discrete portions—quanta.
+He suggested that energy is emitted not continuously but in discrete portions — quanta.

 The paradox was that Planck himself initially did not believe in the reality of quanta, considering them merely a "mathematical trick."
 Even Albert Einstein, who developed quantum theory, later rejected its probabilistic interpretation with the famous phrase: "God does not play dice."